-Property that has insufficient bedrooms to accommodate all the occupants as detailed below.
+Property that has insufficient bedrooms to accommodate all the occupants within their household as detailed below.
 Reception rooms will not be counted as being suitable to use as bedrooms.

 Bedroom deficiency will be calculated according to the following separate bedroom requirements: